lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 **Mitigations**

 Excessive or anomalous top-ups are detected by existing monitoring and trigger an incident response, during which the authorized actor can be paused.
-Combined with the ability to pause the TopUpGateway, the per-block top-up cap (`maxTopUpPerBlock`), the `minTopUpDistance` constraint, and automatic skimming (excess is automatically skimmed to the validator’s WC), these measures bound the worst-case impact of bot misbehavior to a recoverable inefficiency rather than a loss of protocol funds.
+Combined with the ability to pause the TopUpGateway, the per-block top-up cap (`maxTopUpPerBlockGwei`), the `minTopUpBlockDistance` constraint, and automatic skimming (excess is automatically skimmed to the validator’s WC), these measures bound the worst-case impact of bot misbehavior to a recoverable inefficiency rather than a loss of protocol funds.

 ### Deposit reserve and withdrawal demand